 Tutela collects many statistics and measurements, but we do not collect any personal information that is directly attributable to individuals.
 Our products and services do not require user identification.
 We take both commercial and technical steps to ensure that our datasets are not used by Tutela, our partners, or our customers, to identify individuals.

 We typically use data to identify areas where there are poor WiFi or cellular signals so that wireless carriers can fix their network issues and improve performance for their subscribers.
 You can view our mobile network reports, see the solutions we offer, and read our Privacy Charter to learn more.

 Collecting data from millions of devices is a significant challenge.
 Our research showed that users did not want to install more applications on their devices to collect data, but were happy to provide pseudo-anonymous data if it helped to reduce advertisements, improve mobile signals, and if it did not affect their experience or device performance.

-Tutela is unable to collect data without having the end user opt-in by accepting application permissions and any other consent configured by our application partners.
-Procedures are also provided to support individuals to opt-out at any time.
+Tutela is unable to collect data without having the end user opt in by accepting application permissions and any other consent configured by our application partners.
+Procedures are also provided to support individuals to opt out at any time.

 Android Location Turn-Off